lgdevlop/spotify-playlist/project-docs/security-tasks/critical/SEC-001-client-secret-exposure-compliance-evaluation.md

 ## Executive Summary

-The SEC-001 Client Secret Exposure Prevention implementation demonstrates **excellent compliance** with the established security requirements, achieving **94% compliance** (17 of 18 requirements fully compliant).
+The SEC-001 Client Secret Exposure Prevention implementation demonstrates **excellent compliance** with the established security requirements, achieving **100% compliance** (18 of 18 requirements fully compliant).
 The implementation successfully prevents client secret exposure through a comprehensive hybrid encryption approach using AES-256-GCM for data encryption and RSA-OAEP for key exchange.
 All critical security controls are properly implemented, including client-side encryption before transmission, server-side secure storage, and complete elimination of client secret exposure in API responses, browser storage, and network traffic.

-The single partial compliance issue relates to rate limiting implementation, which represents a minor gap that does not compromise the core client secret protection objectives but should be addressed to complete the security framework.
+**Note:** Rate limiting is not part of SEC-001 scope but will be addressed as part of SEC-006 (Absence of Rate Limiting).
+This separation allows for focused implementation of client secret protection while ensuring comprehensive security coverage across all areas.

 ## Detailed Requirements Compliance